roncers/reviews/README.md

 # My Film Reviews

-A collection of my personal movie reviews.
+This is a collection of my personal movie reviews. <br>
 For the moment they all are written in spanish.
 I'm planning on translating them.

 ## About
 I like movies so sometimes I write down my thoughts.